christinetrant/Background-Generator/README.md

 # Background Generator

-A background generator using HTML, CSS & javascript, coded along with Udemy Z2M course
+A background generator using HTML, CSS & javascript, choose between two or three colors and radial or linear gradients

 [Demo][1]